-Data profiling process aims to provide accurate and complete metrics for analyzing the data.
+The data profiling process aims to provide accurate and complete metrics for analyzing the data.
 Since its initial design, there will be several alterations to the original data, and the existing documentation may no longer be relevant.
-Following steps mentioned below to discover the true quality of the source data and quickly take necessary actions to preserve data quality which is fit for your business.
+Following steps are mentioned below to discover the true quality of the source data and quickly take necessary actions to preserve data quality that is fit for your business.

 Step 1: Data Preparation